wjkaufman/rl_pulse/readme.md

 Using Sphinx, `sphinx-apidocs`, and `autodoc` to create API docs from docstrings.
 I need to make sure I've fully documented the code though...
 And find a place to put the documentation once it's built.

+To generate `rst` files with `sphinx-apidocs`, run `sphinx-apidoc -o docs/ .` from the root directory.

 ## Citation

 If you use this code or any ideas presented in the repository, please cite it as